 Different Product Offerings

-Smartphones and Tablets have the advantage of being more accessible, there aren’t too many of us carrying our PS4 and TV around for a quick game while commuting home from work, but they sure are limited in the capacity of game they can produce.
-That may of come off as negative but let me assure you it is not, as personally some of my favourite games are on mobile.
+Smartphones and Tablets have the advantage of being more accessible, there aren’t too many of us carrying our PS4 and TV around for a quick game while commuting home from work, but they sure are limited in the capacity of games they can produce.
+That may have come off as negative but let me assure you it is not, as personally some of my favourite games are on mobile.
 Simply put, there is a roof to what mobile games are capable of offering.

-With the uprising of YouTube walkthrough videos and Twitch live streams, it is no wonder that PC and Device games have managed to hold their own against the uptick in mobile gaming spend.
+With the uprising of YouTube walkthrough videos and Twitch live streams, it is no wonder that PC and device games have managed to hold their own against the uptick in mobile gaming spend.
 Gaming content on YouTube spans a wide range: game news and reviews, instructional videos, people goofing off while playing games, and, of course, competitive gaming championships, also referred to as eSports.

 What was once considered a niche market has now been found to be rather lucrative.
 I must confess that I never saw the appeal in watching a “Let’s Play” or an eSports tournament but then I thought about how others and myself draw satisfaction from watching cooking channels and Sports events and it all started to make sense to me.
-If you like the personalities, want to learn about Easter eggs or you’re looking for new strategies & game tips on a game, then walkthroughs and live streams begin to make a lot more sense.

 If you’re an opportunist, you would see that there is a large financial opportunity within mobile game development.
 With fresh game content in high-demand and software development programs like Unity, Gamify, Gamemaker Studio and so on, making game creation easier than ever before, you would be silly to sit idly by as this huge opportunity presents itself.